Equality, Diversity and Inclusion

 Student Experience

-To meet our obligations, we are implementing steps to ensure the CDT is a safe space for students from Black and other minoritised backgrounds, including training of academic staff, CDT partners and CDT students.
+To meet our obligations, we are implementing steps to ensure the CDT is a safe space for students from minoritised backgrounds, including training of academic staff, CDT partners and CDT students.
 We understand the students will work in a larger community and we are therefore also engaging with operations more broadly within the University to influence the formation of safe spaces more broadly.

 For personal and professional development, the CDT implements a mentorship programme that will be tailored to each student.
 In consultation with the student, external mentors focusing on the academic experience and career development will be identified and matched to each student to support them throughout the programme.